o3de/o3de.org/content/docs/userguide/ai/nav-off-mesh-smart-objects.md

 ---
-description: ' Use smart objects for AI agents to interact with other objects in &ALYlong;. '
+description: ' Use smart objects for AI agents to interact with other objects in Amazon Lumberyard. '
 title: Using Smart Objects for AI Navigation
 ---
 # Using Smart Objects for AI Navigation {#ai-nav-off-mesh-smart-objects}